onzfonz/comp227/src/content/3/en/part3d.md

-Let's prevent unnecessary [trailing spaces](https://eslint.org/docs/rules/no-trailing-spaces) at the ends of lines, let's require that [there is always a space before and after curly braces](https://eslint.org/docs/rules/object-curly-spacing), and let's also demand a consistent use of whitespaces in the function parameters of arrow functions.
+Let's prevent unnecessary [trailing spaces](https://eslint.org/docs/rules/no-trailing-spaces) at the ends of lines, let's require that [there is always a space before and after curly braces](https://eslint.org/docs/rules/object-curly-spacing), and let's also demand a consistent use of whitespace in the function parameters of arrow functions.

 ```js
 {